Civil Air Patrol Glider

 How Many Gliders Does the Civil Air Patrol Have?

 The Civil Air Patrol operates 46 gliders throughout the United States.
 The Florida Wing has one glider.
-Currently, it is based right here at the Hernando County Composite Squadron.
+We have frequently hosted the glider at the Hernando County Composite Squadron.

 Florida Wing Glider Operations

-However, the glider is most frequently located at the Hernando County Composite Squadron.
+However, the glider is traditionally located at the Hernando County Composite Squadron.
 Located at an airport, we have the facilities to park the glider, store its tools and accessories and host visiting squadrons who come for glider ops from other areas of the state.

 We have an excellent relationship with the Brooksville Tampa Bay Regional Airport.
 The airport allows us to conduct glider operations from the taxiway that runs parallel to the main runway.
 As the taxiway is directly adjacent to our squadron building, this allows us to efficiently set up and conduct the operations.